Savusavu Area Accommodations

 La Dolce Vita Holiday Villas

 I’ve heard great things about La Dolce Vita Holiday Villas, which describe themselves as an eco-friendly, 24-hour solar powered resort, with a low carbon foot print and all the essentials you expect in a luxury resort, without the crowds.
 (They have had good reviews from Trip Advisor).
 Located 25-minute drive along the Hibiscus Highway From Savusavu airport, it’s a boutique property with 5 bures decorated (in their words in ‘Island Italian’ style. .
 They specialize (as the name of the property suggests) in gourmet quality Italian style food.
 They concoct all variety of hors d’oeuvres, cookies and desserts.
 Breakfast and dinner are included in La Dolce Vita’s rates.
 Lunch is available for an additional fee.
 Activities include a visit to the waterfalls and diving on the rainbow reef, paddle boarding, kayaking and snorkeling.
 Prices start at around $400 per night for a bure.

 Savasi Island Resort

-This is a boutique property with seven units–all well-appointed bures or villas.
-The units are surrounded by vegetation and landscaped so that there’s privacy.
-All the units, except for the beachfront bure, have their own private pools.
+Savasi is very much a boutique property.
+It has ten well-appointed villas, all with wonderful seascapes.
+Calling them villas is not a flight of fancy.
+They are huge.
+Guests staying in them have said it’s like having your own home rather than a hotel room.
+All are surrounded by vegetation and landscaped so that there’s privacy.
+All the accommodations, except for the beachfront bure, have their own private pools.
 Wi-Fi and air-con are standard.